IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 If you want to switch your DevOps Services Git repo to use a GitHub repo that you already set up, complete the following steps:
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 2. Click the project settings icon for the Git project that you want to change.
 ![My Project page with project settings icon][15]
 3. On the General page, click **UPDATE**.
 ![Update button on the General page of project settings][16]
 4. Select the new location and then click **SELECT REPO**.
 ![Select Repo button on the update to a GitHub repo panel][17]
-**Note**: GitHub is the only option.
 5. Select a GitHub repo from the list.
 ![List of available GitHub repos][18]
 6. Select **I agree** and then click **SUBMIT**.